Saudi Arabia jails two prominent rights activists for 10 years

 Mohammed Fahd al-Qahtani and Abdullah Hamad are founding members of the banned Saudi Civil and Political Rights Association, known as Acpra, that documents human rights abuses and has called for a constitutional monarchy and elections.

-Riyadh, Washington’s main Gulf ally, does not allow protests, political parties and trade unions.
-Most power is wielded by senior members of the ruling family and clerics of the ultra-conservative Wahhabi school of Sunni Islam.
+Riyadh, Washington’s top Gulf ally, does not allow protests, political parties and trade unions.
+Most power is wielded by top members of the ruling family and senior clerics of the ultra-conservative Wahhabi school of Sunni Islam.

-The case has drawn attention from international rights groups, which accuse the conservative Islamic kingdom of using its campaign against religious militants to stomp on political dissent.

-Saudi Arabia has denied that charge and says it does not practice torture and has no political prisoners.

 Last year, Acpra issued a statement demanding that King Abdullah sack his heir and interior minister, Crown Prince Nayef, who they held responsible for rights abuses.
 Nayef died shortly afterwards.

-Acpra will also be disbanded and its funds confiscated, the judge ruled.
-Last year a court in Jeddah sentenced Acpra member Mohammad al-Bajadi to four years in prison.
-Another of the group’s founders, Abdulkarim al-Khathar is on trial in Buraidah.
+They will remain in detention until a judge rules on their appeal next month.

-Unlike in most previous cases, the trial of Qahtani and Hamad was opened to the press and public, in what Saudi activists had described as a step forward for rights even as they decried the verdict.
+Unlike in most previous cases, the trial was opened to the press and public, in what Saudi activists described as a step forward for rights even as they decried the verdict.

-More than 100 people attended the hearing on Saturday morning, mostly supporters and relatives of the defendants.
-More than 20 security officers with truncheons hanging from their belts were also present in the room, prompting a protest from the defendents’ lawyer.

-After the verdict, the police cleared the public from the court room as supporters of Qahtani and Hamad shouted that the trial was politically motivated.
+Supporters of the two men shouted out that the trial was politically motivated after the judge handed down the sentences, and a line of security officers armed with truncheons cleared the courtroom.

 On Thursday, an Interior Ministry spokesman said that activists, whom he did not name, had tried to stir up protests in the world’s top oil exporting country by spreading “false information” on social media.